 Response #3: You’ve been deceived by a demonic, or counterfeit, sign.

 This isn’t a popular one but the Word of God gives room for scenarios in which a power other than God is at work either to perform a legitimate sign or falsify one so well that it’s uncritically believed.
-Here some examples from Scripture that provide undeniable evidence that satanic and demonic power is allowed under the sovereignty of God and legitimate to some degree – whether falsified or not:
+Here some examples from Scripture that provide undeniable evidence that satanic and demonic power is allowed under the sovereignty of God and could appear legitimate to some degree – whether falsified or not:

 - Jesus is also clear that in the last days “false Christs and false prophets will arise and will show great signs and wonders, so as to mislead, if possible, even the elect” (Matthew 24:24; Mark 13:22).

 - Paul points out that the man of lawlessness will come in accordance with the activity of Satan, with “all power and signs and false wonders” (2 Thessalonians 2:9).

 - Paul also assures that false prophets will disguise themselves as workers of righteousness (2 Corinthians 11:15).

 - The Seven Sons of Sceva were completely overpowered by evil spirits who “leaped on them” via a man they possessed (Acts 19:14-16).